ToFFmashines/binary_for_zynthian/README.md

 sudo make install PREFIX=/usr
 ```
 The complete contents of the [build directory are here](https://github.com/ToFFmashines/binary_for_zynthian/tree/1a9a7478aa9769e8bed4a2c8a7f24ee7c060e6fd/src/avldrums.lv2).
 Plus a [log from the installation](https://github.com/ToFFmashines/binary_for_zynthian/blob/1a9a7478aa9769e8bed4a2c8a7f24ee7c060e6fd/src/avldrums.lv2/install_avldrums.log).

+The AV Linux Drumkits is available in Oram-Bookworm-64 bit branch now.